CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_upgrade.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_appliance_upgrade"
 description: |-
+        The Upgrade object is a crucial component within the Intersight Appliance's software management system, responsible for tracking and managing software upgrades.
+It facilitates the seamless transition of the appliance software to newer versions, ensuring both functionality and security enhancements are applied effectively.
+        #### Purpose
-        Upgrade tracks the Intersight Appliance's software upgrades.
-Intersight Appliance's upgrade service automatically creates an Upgrade managed object when there is a pending software upgrade.
-User may modify an active Upgrade managed object to reset the software upgrade start time.
-However, user may not be able to postpone an upgrade beyond the limit enforced by the upgrade grace period set in the software manifest.
+        The Upgrade object automates the process of software upgrades by creating managed objects whenever there's a pending software upgrade.
+It allows users to modify active Upgrade objects to reset the upgrade start time, providing flexibility in scheduling upgrades.
+        #### Key Concepts
+        - **Automated Creation:** Automatically generates Upgrade objects when new software versions are detected, streamlining the upgrade process.
+        - **User Modification:** Offers users the ability to adjust upgrade start times, accommodating specific scheduling needs within set grace period limits.
+        - **Dependency Tracking:** Maintains relationships with other upgrade instances to handle dependencies and ensure smooth transitions.
+        - **Status Monitoring:** Provides comprehensive status updates and error codes, aiding in troubleshooting and decision-making regarding retries.

 ---

 # Data Source: intersight_appliance_upgrade
+The Upgrade object is a crucial component within the Intersight Appliance's software management system, responsible for tracking and managing software upgrades.
+It facilitates the seamless transition of the appliance software to newer versions, ensuring both functionality and security enhancements are applied effectively.
+#### Purpose
-Upgrade tracks the Intersight Appliance's software upgrades.
-Intersight Appliance's upgrade service automatically creates an Upgrade managed object when there is a pending software upgrade.
-User may modify an active Upgrade managed object to reset the software upgrade start time.
-However, user may not be able to postpone an upgrade beyond the limit enforced by the upgrade grace period set in the software manifest.
+The Upgrade object automates the process of software upgrades by creating managed objects whenever there's a pending software upgrade.
+It allows users to modify active Upgrade objects to reset the upgrade start time, providing flexibility in scheduling upgrades.
+#### Key Concepts
+- **Automated Creation:** Automatically generates Upgrade objects when new software versions are detected, streamlining the upgrade process.
+- **User Modification:** Offers users the ability to adjust upgrade start times, accommodating specific scheduling needs within set grace period limits.
+- **Dependency Tracking:** Maintains relationships with other upgrade instances to handle dependencies and ensure smooth transitions.
+- **Status Monitoring:** Provides comprehensive status updates and error codes, aiding in troubleshooting and decision-making regarding retries.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.